 (Covers Medicare eligible physician services, outpatient hospital services, certain home health services, durable medical equipment)

-*Plans F also offer a high-deductible plan.
-This means you must pay for Medicare-covered costs up to the deductible amount $2,300 in 2019 before your policy pays anything.
+*Plans F and G also offer a high-deductible plan.
+This means you must pay for Medicare-covered costs up to the deductible amount $2,370 in 2021 before your policy pays anything.

 How Can I Cover the Gaps in Medicare?

 - You can buy a Medicare Supplement insurance to cover gaps left by Medicare.

 - You can enroll in a Medicare Advantage Plan, Part C.

 - Medigap Plans Effective on or After June 1, 2010